dengste/org-caldav/README.md

 If you delete entries in your Org files, the corresponding iCalendar entries will by default get deleted.
-You can change that behavior with org-caldav-delete-calendar-entries to never delete, or to ask before deletion.
+You can change that behavior with `org-caldav-delete-calendar-entries` to never delete, or to ask before deletion.

-You must be careful to not simply remove previously synced files from org-caldav-files, as org-caldav would view all the entries from those files as deleted and hence by default also delete them from the calendar.
+You must be careful to not simply remove previously synced files from `org-caldav-files`, as org-caldav would view all the entries from those files as deleted and hence by default also delete them from the calendar.
 However, org-caldav should be able to detect this situation and warn you with the message 'Previously synced file(s) are missing',